Attacks on Machine-Text Detectors Retain Stylistic Fingerprints: Conclusion

 \section{Conclusion}

 \paragraph{Outlook for machine-text detection} Our findings paint a mixed picture for the feasibility of machine-text detection.
-On one hand, we expose a key limitation of the optimization approach of~\cite{nicks2024language} by showing that LLMs optimized to avoid detection remain distinct from human writing in stylistic feature space.
+On one hand, we expose a key limitation of various evasion approaches, showing that they remain identifiable by detectors that utilize writing style.
 This initial finding offers a glimmer of hope for machine-text detection.
 However, we subsequently demonstrate a new attack using style-aware paraphrasing, which is universally effective against all the detectors tested, including those based on writing style.
-Nonetheless, we show that as the sample size grows by considering more than one document, there is a point at which the distributions of human and our paraphrased text become separable, but it requires a large sample.
+Nonetheless, we show that as the number of documents available for detection grows, there is a point at which the distributions of human and our paraphrased text become separable.
 Thus, our work suggests a new regime for reliable machine-text detection, where detection decisions about the authenticity of a given source (e.g., author, publication, student, account etc.) must be made based on multiple writing samples, rather than on a document-by-document basis.
+Particularly in settings such as academia where there may be a large cost to individuals accused of unauthorized AI usage, we argue that this approach is necessary to reduce the incidence of false positives.

-\paragraph{Why is style a robust feature space?} To give the readers some intuitions of why style might be a robust feature space resistant to prompting and optimization via DPO, we note that the representations used by StyleDistance are trained to identify features indicative of individual low-resource authors.
-While LLMs might be able to replicate the style of high-resource authors such as Shakespeare, or coarse-grained style categories like formal tone or informal tone, it is difficult for them to generate text in the style of a specific low-resource author whose style might be underrepresented in the training data (long-tails of the distribution).
+\paragraph{On the practicality of multi-document detection} A reasonable concern is that the attacker can always provide arbitrarily many writing samples of the target author, while the defender can only see what the user chooses to expose, creating an information asymmetry.
+We note, however, that in many of the settings where machine-text detection actually matters, the defender already possesses multiple writing samples per author as a byproduct of normal activity.
+In academic integrity, instructors and institutions retain a student's prior essays, problem-set write-ups, and discussion-board posts; in peer review, program chairs can pool the multiple reviews a single reviewer submits to one venue; in social media and content moderation, platforms such as Reddit, Amazon, and blogs (the three domains studied in this paper) retain users' full post histories.
+We frame our contribution accordingly: we \emph{characterize} the conditions under which detection is robust, rather than claiming such conditions are universally satisfied.

 \paragraph{Limitations} While the proposed style-aware paraphraser makes text less detectable, and better closes the distributional gap between human-written and machine-generated text, it has several limitations.
 First, the approach requires access to exemplars from human authors as demonstrations of diverse writing styles, which might not be available in all scenarios.
 Second, it necessitates LLM-generated paraphrases, which introduces inference-time costs and can introduce a semantic drift in the generations.
 Third, the iterative inference time procedure further increases computational costs, making it less suitable for low-compute scenarios.
 While these are limitations from the perspective of an adversary seeking to \emph{evade} machine-text detection, they may be viewed in positive light from the perspective of machine-text \emph{detection}, as they may place practical limits on the applicability of the attack.